AndelaOSP/maintt/README.md

 python manage.py migrate
 ```

-5. Create a `superuser` for the purpose of testing
+- Create a `superuser` for the purpose of testing
 ```
 python manage.py createsuperuser
 ```
 >_**TIP:** use admin / admin for simplicity._

-6. Run the server:
+- Run the server:
 ```
 python manage.py runserver [port-number]
 ```

-7. Access DRF's _Browsable API_ at:
+- Access DRF's _Browsable API_ at:
 ```
 http://localhost:port/api/
 ```
-Login with the _superuser_ created in step 5 above.
+Login with the _superuser_ created in the previous step above.